Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 the local validator key.
 Ledger build pre-scans the ordered transaction stream into a build-local index, and `ttEXPORT` apply consumes that pre-scanned witness.
 The index is not an extra consensus input; it is only an efficient lookup over the canonical transaction set.
-Live build/validation re-verifies signer activity through the parent-ledger active view plus current manifest cache (or the standalone validator key), verifies signatures, and derives the signed target-chain transaction hash from that replayable input.
-Historical `LedgerReplay` still verifies signatures and threshold, but it treats the persisted witness as the historical membership source because current manifests may no longer map old rotated signing keys.
+In live consensus builds, `onPreBuild` first removes any pre-existing export witness and re-materializes the witness from the accepted sidecar root.
+That witness is the signer-membership source for apply;
+current manifest-cache state must not re-decide which accepted signing keys count.
+Historical `LedgerReplay` uses the same membership rule because current manifests may no longer map old rotated signing keys.
+Both paths still verify each signature against the inner transaction and require the parent-view threshold.
+Direct apply paths that did not run `onPreBuild` remain conservative and filter witness signers through the live active-validator view.

 **INV-5 — Store the witness once.**
 The signature witness is canonical input; metadata is output.
 Metadata may carry